What is UGYG?

-- Bonus “Touch up” webinar midway through the semester to help keep the momentum going and refine core concepts.
+- Bonuses to help keep the momentum going and reinforce core concepts.

 What will students learn?

-Main objective: By the time you are done with this course you will feel better because you will have helped your child effectively set up all school systems, refined them for effectiveness, know how to maintain them, learned the right mindsets, be off to a strong start and be building new habits.
+Main objective: By the time you are done with this course you will feel better because you will have helped your child effectively set up the right school systems, refined them for effectiveness, know how to maintain them, learned the right mindsets, and be off to a strong start and be building the key habits & routines.
 Here are some topics: